whereiskurt/tiogo/README.md

 ![alt text](https://github.com/whereiskurt/tiogo/blob/master/docs/images/tiogo.logo.small.png "tiogopher")

 ## A **C**ommand **L**ine **I**nterface to Tenable.io API
-`tiogo` is a command line tool for interacting with the Tenable.io API, written in golang.
+`tiogo` is a command line tool for interacting with the Tenable.io API, written in Go.
 It currently only supports a small set of the [Tenable.io vulnerability API](https://developer.tenable.com/reference) around agents, agent-groups, export-vuls and export-assets.

 The tool is written by KPH (@whereiskurt) and **is not supported or endorsed by Tenable in anyway.**

 ## Overview
 [Tenable.io](https://cloud.tenable.com) is a modern webapp rendered in web browser - aka **G**raphical **U**ser **I**nterfaces (**GUI**).

 Alternatively, `tiogo` is a **C**ommand **L**ine **I**nterface (**CLI**) to interact with Tenable.io.
 Because `tiogo` is written in Go it can be complied into a standalone binary for any platform.
-The binary contains all of the necessary libraries and dependencies included and provides a write-once run-anywhere approach.
+The binary contains all of the necessary libraries and dependencies and provides a write-once run-anywhere approach.

 ## `Dockerfile`
 Using the Dockerfile is a fast way to get 'up and running' if you already have Docker installed and working: